Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Kamis, 12 Desember 2024 15.33.44 UTC
+- WIB: Kamis, 12 Desember 2024 16.28.25 UTC
-- WITA: Kamis, 12 Desember 2024 16.33.44 UTC
+- WITA: Kamis, 12 Desember 2024 17.28.25 UTC
-- WIT: Kamis, 12 Desember 2024 17.33.44 UTC
+- WIT: Kamis, 12 Desember 2024 18.28.25 UTC

 Kutipan Inspiratif:
-"Strategy is a style of thinking, a conscious and deliberate process, an intensive implementation system, the science of insuring future success."
+"Only a true best friend can protect you from your immortal enemies."

-Kategori: success
+Kategori: friendship